eqcorrscan/EQcorrscan/README.md

-This package contains routines to enable the user to conduct matched-filter earthquake detections using [obspy](https://github.com/obspy/obspy/wiki) bindings when reading and writing seismic data, as well as subspace detection, brightness source-scanning relative moment calculation using singular-value decomposition, and correlation pick-adjustment for similar events.
+This package contains routines to enable the user to conduct matched-filter earthquake detections using [obspy](https://github.com/obspy/obspy/wiki) bindings when reading and writing seismic data, as well as subspace detection, brightness source-scanning, relative moment calculation using singular-value decomposition, and correlation pick-adjustment for similar events.